gradle/gradle/subprojects/performance/docs/performance-bisect.md

  - only the version you are interested in is used as a reference
  - only the test you are interested in is executed
  - tighten the regression limits to get significant results
- - only search for memory/execution time regresssions depending on what you are interested in
+ - only search for memory/execution time regressions depending on what you are interested in

 For our example, let's assume we want to track down a performance regression for `native build medium header file change`.